Zakys98/metrics_app/README.md

 # metrics_app

-System, which tracks system and after tells, if operating system and hardware is able to run all applications, we need.
+System, which tracks system and detects, if operating system and hardware is able to run all applications, we need.
 With this feature compute units can be swapped or system can be updated without worrying about performance and enviroment stability.